chenjialigrenet/meal-planner/README.md

 -   [Framer-motion](https://www.framer.com/motion/)
 -   [Uuid](https://www.npmjs.com/package/uuid)

-## Installation

-Run `npm install` in the frontend folder to install all the dependecies.

 ## Usage

--   Run `python3 manage.py runserver` inside backend/project5 for the backend server
+-   Run `python3 manage.py runserver` inside backend folder to launch the server
--   Run `npm start` for the client side server
+-   Run `npm start` inside frontend folder to launch the front end
--   May signup a new account or login directly using this account:
+-   If you want to see the result with pre-loaded data, you can log in using this account:
     `alice@email.com`
     `12345678`